Rosemary Oleoresin (ROE)

 INCI: Rosmarinus Officinalis (Rosemary) Leaf Extract

 California Prop 65 Statement: The following statement is made in order to comply with the California Safe Drinking Water and Toxic Enforcement Act of 1986.
 This product is not known to the State of California to cause cancer, birth defects or other reproductive harm.

 Recommended Use Level: 0.02% - 0.1%

-Appearance: Light brown viscous liquid
+Appearance: Light to dark brown viscous liquid

 Carnosic Acid Content: 7% minimum

 Try out these formulations using this product: